 What can I say?
 Did I encounter snow on my visit?
 Yes.
 Was it as much as I’d hoped?
 No. Did I have a lovely time exploring Finland anyway?
 Abso-freakin-lutely!

-*I was a guest of Visit Turku on this trip, however, all opinions remain my own.
+*I was a guest of Visit Turku on this trip and this article contains affiliate links; however, all opinions remain my own.

 Where to visit in Finland in March

 Of course, if you’re looking for a ski vacation and/or dream of seeing the Northern Lights, Northern Finland and Lapland is where you should be heading.
 I, for instance, had a lovely time cuddling with reindeer and frolicking in the snow in Ruka-Kuusamo one January - a region that’s equally stunning in late winter!